2112 signatures received.

 The Campaign to Pardon Gays in Aotearoa

-On 6 July 2017, the New Zealand House of Representatives formally apologised
+On 3 April 2018, the New Zealand House of Representatives voted unanimously

 hundreds of men being convicted for acts that are now legal in New Zealand.
 Even those who weren't

-convicted still lived with the fear of being pubically disgraced and punished, just for being true
+convicted lived with the fear of being pubically disgraced and punished, just for being true

 to who they were.